-Fig.\ \ref{fig:DefinitionProperties} shows the distributions of the recategorized structures in parameter spaces.
-It is evident that different populations---``droplets'' and ``dense cores''---categorized according to their physical properties are mingled and form a continuous distribution in various parameter spaces.
+Fig.\ \ref{fig:DefinitionProperties} shows the distributions of the recategorized structures in various parameter spaces.
+It is evident that different populations---``droplets'' and ``dense cores''---categorized according to their physical properties are mingled and form a continuous distribution.
 The continuity might suggest that different populations of coherent structures emerge from the same set of physical processes, although they differ in gravitational boundedness.
-Based on the MHD simulation examined in \S\ref{sec:discussion_simulation}, a scenario is that both the gravitationally bound coherent structures---coherent cores---and the gravitationally unbound and pressure confined coherent structures---droplets---arise from shock-induced overdensities.
-In this scenario, we would find likely star forming coherent cores around the converging points of multiple shocks, and we would find droplets around more isolated shock-induced structures and/or isolated pairs of colliding shocks.
+Based on the MHD simulation examined in \S\ref{sec:discussion_simulation}, one possible scenario is that both the gravitationally bound coherent structures---coherent cores---and the gravitationally unbound and pressure confined coherent structures---droplets---arise from shock-induced overdensities.
+In this scenario, we would likely find star-forming coherent cores at the converging points of multiple shocks, and we would find droplets around more isolated shock-induced structures and/or isolated pairs of colliding shocks.

-Based on a rough examination of the MHD simulation (\S\ref{sec:discussion_simulation}), a shock induced formation mechanism of coherent structures might point to an evolutionary sequence connecting the droplets and the coherent cores.
-If the droplets are formed as isolated shock-induced structures, they might still evolve into star forming and gravity dominated coherent cores in the future if the isolated shocks converge/collide with other shock-induced structures.
+Based on an examination of the MHD simulation (\S\ref{sec:discussion_simulation}), a shock induced formation mechanism of coherent structures might point to an evolutionary sequence connecting droplets and coherent cores.
+If droplets are formed as isolated shock-induced structures, they might still evolve into star-forming and gravity dominated coherent cores in the future if the isolated shocks converge/collide with other shock-induced structures.
 Similarly, based on observations of core structures in the B218 region in Taurus, \citet{Seo_2015} find that it is more likely to find Class 0/I YSOs associated with gravitationally bound cores than with pressure confined structures.
 Thus, \citet{Seo_2015} suggest that there exists an evolutionary sequence connecting the pressure confined structures to the gravitationally bound cores.
 The evolutionary sequence suggested by \citet{Seo_2015} might conform with the conventional evolutionary sequence observed toward the prestellar and the protostellar cores (see Table \ref{table:definition}).